-Below is a copy of our draft policy to support teachers in teaching the curriculum that is set out under each year groups page.
+Below is a copy of our curriculum policy to support teachers in teaching the curriculum that is set out under each year groups page.
 The policy has been 2 years in the making and reflects the best of practice already happening within the school along side some of the most relevant teaching and learning pedagogies that we are working at.
-If you wish to comment so that we might consider your views please e-mail them to email@example.com by Friday 14th November 2019.

-Below is a copy of our draft policy to support teachers in managing behaviour to help foster positive attitudes and enjoyment of learning.
+Below is a copy of our behaviour policy to support teachers in managing behaviour to help foster positive attitudes and enjoyment of learning.
 The policy has been revised from last year with text in green representing any areas we have changed.
-If you wish to comment so that we might consider your views please e-mail them to firstname.lastname@example.org by Friday 14th November 2019.